JohnReid/dotfiles/README.markdown

 ### Creating source files

-Any file (or directory) in this top-level directory which matches the shell glob `_*` will be linked into `${HOME}` as a symbolic link with the first `_` replaced with a `.`
+Any dot-file (or directory) in this top-level directory which matches the shell glob `_*` will be linked into `${HOME}` as a symbolic link with the first `_` replaced with a `.`